MikeTeddyOmondi/nokia-3310-snake/README.md

 ## Contributors

-- [Your Name]
+- Amir Bekhit | Bek Brace Channel

-Feel free to contribute or provide feedback to enhance the game!
+Feel free to contribute or provide feedback to enhance the game as mentionned in the video [Fork the game, modify and submit a merge request for review].